AndersDeath/diary2/000-current.md

 I don't feel well again.
 It works as a catalisator and maked me more depressive than usual.
 First of all it is hard to sleep with that pain.
 The refrigirator in the studio we rentes is so loud that I hade to use ear plugs for decresing the noise, it doesn't help so much but somehow.
 Also I read cool book that helps me to mitigate my depression.
 I try really hard to get rid of my problems.

-# 28 August - Dienstag - Yerevan - 705 Tag der Einwanderung - Heat Sunny
+# 28 August - Mittwoch - Yerevan - 706 Tag der Einwanderung - Heat Sunny